mayuki/Chell/README.md

 ### Methods (Functions)
 #### `Run`
-`Run` method starts the process execution and returns the `ProcessTask`.
+Starts a process using the specified command-line and returns a `ProcessTask`.

 ```csharp
 await Run($"ls -lF");